 Having reviewed scientific papers (both regarding classification in particular, as well as clinical trials examining the effect of S. boulardii) Wren Laboratories Ltd understands S. boulardii to be a strain of yeast, and believes that in the full name Saccharomyces cerevisiae var boulardii, the term ‘var’ is interchangeable with ‘strain’.
 In an effort to present the most scientifically correct nomenclature, as well as in order to minimise any consumer confusion, Wren Laboratories Ltd does not include ‘cerevisiae’ on packaging or marketing materials, nor the bank reference number ‘MTCC 5375’, or the manufacturer number, ‘Unique 28’.

-Healthcare practitioners may be interested to read our scientific research page on Saccharomyces boulardii.
+Healthcare practitioners may be interested to read our scientific research page and probiotic database on Saccharomyces boulardii.

 Notes & References:

 1. Edwards-Ingram L, Gitsham P, Burton N, Warhurst G, Clarke I, Hoyle D, Oliver SG, Stateva L (2007) Genotypic and physiological characterization of Saccharomyces boulardii, the probiotic strain of Saccharomyces cerevisiae.
 Appl Environ Microbiol 73 8 2458-67